EXPLORING IDENTITY - Five Ways to Uncover Your True Self

 (2) Belonging

 Our identity is often rooted in our sense of belonging.
-It is naming a community we feel we belong in.
+It is naming a community we belong to.
 I am a Singaporean.
 I am a student of XYZ school.
 I am an employee of company ABC.
 I am a member of a particular religious organization.
 I am a supporter of BCM football club.
 Wherever I go, I carry these associations—these identities—within me.
 We connect ourselves to people in these communities of belonging.
+Some called these communities their “tribes”.
 This identity helps me to understand with whom I can have solidarity, and with whom I might have conflict.
 The stronger the sense of belonging, the stronger I feel about my identity.

 The key questions to answer:

-- Who are the communities I will identify myself with?
+- What are the communities I will identify myself with?
+What tribe do I belong to?

-- What are the values I embody as a result of being part of these communities?
+- What are the values I embody by being part of these communities?

 Knowing our true self means naming the communities to which we belong.
 When we do so, we shape our values and boundaries in alignment with these communities.